cdleong/cdleong.github.io/_posts/2023-08-29-tpus-go-brr-but-i-cant-afford-them.md

 ---
 layout: post
 title: TPUS Go BRRR...
-But I Can't Afford Them!
-(Or, Can Computers Learn Languages Without Massive Money?)
+But I Don't Have Data!
+(Or, Can We Train Language Models Without Billions of Tokens?)
 ---

 (Insert "bitter lesson" meme here) So, you want to build language technology to help people.
 Say a machine translator, so you can help folks to communicate, to read, to share knowledge... ideally you would like your computer to learn new languages!
 In fact, maybe you want it to learn _all_ the languages!
 It turns out this is very hard and _expensive_, let's look at why that is, and how to attack it.